 Give yourself breaks from sitting by taking walks or stretching.
 Give your back a break by stretching the muscles and relieving pressure.

-Strength-training and cardio exercise are also helpful both in treating and preventing back pain.
+Strength-training and cardio exercises are also helpful both in treating and preventing back pain.
 They both get the blood flowing and help build up your core muscles which will help you support your spine.

 Some people find using a heating pad eases pain, too.